TechImage-Bench: Rubric-Based Evaluation for Technical Image Generation

 \subsection{Dataset Construction}

 As shown in Figure \ref{fig:method}, we constructed our dataset through a series of automated steps combined with meticulous manual filtering and refinement.
-Referring to Table \ref{tab:dataset}, the dataset is divided into three domains, biology, engineering, and general, based on the scenario.
-In total, our dataset contains 654 unique generation tasks, along with 6,076 finely annotated criteria and 44,131 checking points.
+As listed in Table \ref{tab:dataset}, the dataset is divided into three domains, biology, engineering, and general, based on the scenario.
+In total, our dataset contains 654 unique generation tasks, along with 6,076 finely annotated criteria and 44,131 scoring points.

 \paragraph{Raw Image-text Corpus Collection}

 We collected more than 10,000 examples of paragraphs containing images and detailed descriptions from publicly available websites, including textbooks, professional books, web pages, and patent documents.
 We extracted the corresponding captions, alt text, and contextual references from the paragraphs surrounding each image.
 After manual screening and filtering, we selected the images that met our criteria to serve as the reference images in the dataset, along with their associated context.